sorbet/sorbet/docs/internals.md

 Rewriter pass.
 This keeps the surface area of the API we'd have to present to plugins in the future small.

-### LocalVars

-This is a fairly short pass.
-It converts the `ast::UnresolvedIdent` AST nodes that correspond to local variables to `ast::Local` nodes (`ast::UnresolvedIdent` nodes are also used for instance variables, class variables, and global variables, not just local variables, but those are handled by other phases).

-For the most part doing this is very straightforwardly accomplished with a tree traversal.
-One trick is that local variables record which Ruby block (like `do ... end`) they're a part of.
-(Ruby blocks introduce new lexical scopes; things like `if` / `else` and `begin` / `end` expressions do not.)

 ### Namer